Perhaps no other fitness program has the ability to make movements popular like CrossFit.

 There are few movements in CrossFit that require the coordination, upper body strength, core strength flexibility and rhythm that toes to bar do.

-It is likely one of the reasons they are a staple of competitive CrossFit competitions, and have become very popular across the fitness industry.
+It is likely one of the reasons they are a staple of competitive CrossFit games, and have become very popular across the fitness industry.

-When learning the kipping toes to bar, make sure your kip is correct.
+While learning to kip swing toes to bar, make sure your kip is correct.

 Initiate the movement from your shoulders and get your body behind the bar.
 This will shorten the length your toes have to travel to the bar on each rep.

-While the strict toes to bar requires that you have a strong core, there are many ways to modify the movement.
+While the strict toes to bar requires that you have core strength, there are many ways to modify the movement.